-Our doctors will weigh all of these factors before deciding whether you need treatment for glaucoma, or whether you should be monitored closely as a glaucoma suspect.
+Our doctors have years of experience treating glaucoma patients across Orange County and will weigh all of these factors before deciding whether you need treatment for glaucoma, or whether you should be monitored closely as a glaucoma suspect.
 This means your risk of developing glaucoma is higher than normal, and you need to have regular examinations to detect the early signs of damage to the optic nerve.

 How Do I know I have glaucoma?

 There are very few symptoms of glaucoma in the early stages of the disease.
 Since there is no cure for glaucoma, it is critical to detect and treat glaucoma at its earliest stage in order to preserve the eyesight.
 By the time a person notices symptoms at home, such as: blind spots, difficulty functioning in low-lighting conditions, tunnel vision, or visual loss, it may be too late.
 These symptoms usually develop slowly over time, and may takes years to develop, making it even more difficult to notice.
 Occasionally, a person may experience an acute “attack” of glaucoma, consisting of severe pain, halos, redness, unilateral headache, nausea, and blurry vision.
 If you experience any of these symptoms, it is an emergency, and you should contact your ophthalmologist urgently.

 Otherwise, a screening exam by your ophthalmologist is the most effective defense against glaucoma.
 If you have a strong family history of glaucoma or blindness, you should be examined in your 20’s.
 If you have had a serious eye or head injury, you should be examined at the time of your accident and yearly thereafter.
 All others should have a screening exam before the age of 50.
 Your ophthalmologist will then make recommendations for future appointments after the initial visit.

 What types of testing is needed for detecting glaucoma?